Nature Escapes for Families: Safe and Scenic Wilderness Trips

 FAQ

-Yes, provided you follow strict "Bear Aware" protocols.
-Carry bear spray in an accessible holster (not inside the pack), make noise while hiking, and use "bear boxes" or Ursack bags for all food and scented items (even lip balm).
+Yes, provided you follow "Bear Aware" protocols.
+Carry bear spray in an accessible holster, make noise, and use bear boxes for all food and scented items.

-Carry a "Go-Kit" with biodegradable TP, a small trowel (The Deuce of Spades), and Ziploc bags to pack out used paper.
+Carry a "Go-Kit" with biodegradable TP, a small trowel, and Ziploc bags.
 Teach children the "200 feet from water" rule to protect the ecosystem.

-Most experts suggest age 4 or 5 for true wilderness camping, as children this age can follow safety instructions and articulate their physical needs.
+Most experts suggest age 4 or 5 for true wilderness, as they can follow safety instructions.
 However, "front-country" camping can start as early as 6 months.

 Prevention is key, but always carry a modified First Aid Kit.
 Prioritize "Stop the Bleed" supplies and "Moleskin" for blisters.
 Know the "S.T.O.P." rule: Sit, Think, Observe, Plan.

-A general rule of thumb is no more than 10-15% of their body weight.
-For a 60lb child, that’s only 6-9 lbs—essentially just their water, a jacket, and a snack.
+A general rule is no more than 10-15% of their body weight.
+For a 60lb child, that’s only 6-9 lbs—water, a jacket, and a snack.

 Author’s Insight